Bellier-Baptiste/ESEO_RailwaySimulateurv2/doc/v3/documentation/guides/unfinished_functionalities_WOO_PFE.md

 simulator.go.
 But this solution is the best one that we have found for the moment.
 But even with a new functioning, few adaptation of this solution will be needed.

+### 6. Licences

+#### 6.1.
+Introduction

+This part of the document describes the licences used in the project.

+Currently, there are 3 different licences used in the project:

+- MIT for the MNJS;
+- GPL for the module JMapViewer;
+- ODBL for the library OpenStreetMap.

+#### 6.2.
+ODBL

+The library OpenStreetMap is under the ODBL licence.
+This licence do not cause any problem for the moment.
+Therefore, no work is needed on this part.

+#### 6.3.
+MIT & GPL

+The MNJS is under the MIT licence and the module JMapViewer is under the GPL licence.
+These licences are not really compatible.
+Therefore, a modification should be done.

+Three solutions are possible.
+The two first are more easy technically but less satisfying.
+The third one is more difficult technically but more satisfying.

+##### 6.3.1.
+First solution

+The first solution is to change the licence of the MNJS.
+This solution is not satisfying because this licence is the one wanted by Thales.